kevink1103/pyprnt/README.md

 └─────────────┴──────────────────────────────────┘
 ```

-Isn't this **amazing**?
-Learn how to use this with a few more options
+Isn't this amazing? **Learn how to use this with a few more options**

 ## Options